thyb/contentify/faq.md

         //todo with content
     })

-If you need to integrate it in another techno, you can use the REST API of Github
+If you need to integrate it in another technology, you can use the REST API of Github

     GET https://api.github.com/repos/thyb/contentify/contents/readme.md?ref=master
     Accept: application/vnd.github.V3.raw